 Over half of family cord blood banks also offer cord tissue storage, but their methods of processing the tissue differ widely.
 Some banks merely freeze the cord intact with no attempt to process it.
 The majority of banks that offer cord tissue banking do process the cord, but the final biological product that they store may be either a tissue product (for example very small pieces of cord), or a cellular product of isolated cells (the same as cord blood storage), or both.
 The Parent’s Guide to Cord Blood Foundation is working to develop educational materials to help both parents and professionals navigate this rapidly evolving field.

-Pedro Silva Couto 2014; Storage of Mesenchymal Stem/Stromal cells in family stem cell banks: What do they offer?
-Parent's Guide to Cord Blood newsletter May 2014
+- Silva Couto P. Storage of Mesenchymal Stem/Stromal cells in family stem cell banks: What do they offer?
+Parent's Guide to Cord Blood Newsletter May 2014

 - Parent's Guide to Cord Blood Foundation 2016; poster #1606 at International Cord Blood Symposium, Transfusion doi:10.1111/trf.13686

 - Bapat A, Silva Couto P, Verter, F. Buyer Beware: Parents should demand quality testing of umbilical cord tissue storage.
 PGCB Newsletter Jan 2018